jandyManni/17648FinalProj/README.md

 - https://www.geeksforgeeks.org/how-to-read-data-using-sscanf-in-c/
 - https://stackoverflow.com/questions/13832321/compare-part-of-an-input-string-using-strcmp-in-c

 ChatGPT was used to assist construction of dockerfile and .sh to utilize local gcc in the setup of container and test client.
 Also utilized GPT to better explain code found in sources above, where research could not offer better clarification.
+Finally, used to help interpret error codes during containerization process.